The Hybrid Defined Benefit/Defined Contribution Plan has two components:

 Defined Benefit: An employee's pre-tax contribution is a percentage of the employee's base pay.
-The Defined Benefit component is mandatory and the contribution amount is determined by the County.
-The employee Contribution Rate will be 3% and should not increase over time, although this can’t be guaranteed.
+The Defined Benefit component is mandatory and the contribution amount is determined by the county.
+Currently, the employee contribution rate is 3% and should not increase over time, although this can’t be guaranteed.

-Defined Benefit: The County's contribution is a percentage of the employee's base pay.
-The county currently contributes 22.58% for 2019.
+Defined Benefit: The county's contribution is a percentage of the employee's base pay.
+The county will contribute 23.59% in FY24.

 Annual Retirement Benefit

 For the Defined Benefit: The annual retirement benefit calculation formula uses the Final Average Earnings (defined as the average of the highest five (5) consecutive years, within the ten (10) years prior to the employee’s termination of employment) times a multiplier of 1% times the number of years and months of credited service.